 Fezal, a young Indian Army man puts his life on the line everyday by fighting for the people of the country, however, He’s now gone one step ahead, by donating his blood stem cells to potentially save a blood cancer patient’s life.

-22-year-old Fezal registered as a potential blood stem cell donor with DKMS-BMST in 2019.
+22-year-old Fezal registered as a potential blood stem cell donor with DKMS Foundation India in 2019.
 Only 2 years later, in September 2021, he came up as a match to a patient who was suffering from blood cancer and needed an immediate stem cell transplant.
 Without a moment’s hesitation, he set out on a strenuous journey, travelling from the remote location where he was posted, for six days continuously, which even included a 60km walk, until he finally travelled to Bangalore to donate his blood stem cells.

 He shares his journey of being a blood stem cell donor: